Washington Layoffs — March 2005

 |---|---|---|---|---|

-The most significant filing came from Qwest at its Seattle facility, reporting 144 affected workers.
+The biggest impact was at Qwest at its Seattle facility, reporting 144 affected workers.
 Yakima Resources followed with 118 workers.

 After a dip last month, layoff activity has ticked back up.

-The numbers illustrate a mixed picture for Washington's labor market, with activity diverging between monthly and annual comparisons.
-The Retail sector warrants close attention heading into the next period.
+This data points to a mixed picture for Washington's labor market, with activity diverging between monthly and annual comparisons.
+The Information & Technology sector warrants close attention heading into the next period.

 This analysis is based on official WARN Act filings reported by Washington.
 The Worker Adjustment and Retraining Notification (WARN) Act requires employers with 100+ employees to provide 60-day advance notice of mass layoffs and plant closings.
 Data is updated daily by WARN Firehose.
 View all Washington WARN notices, browse layoffs by state, or download the full dataset.